 From Suesca, our next destination was a place called La Mesa de Los Santos; located some 50 KM from Bucaramanga, the capital of the Santander department.
-We were hoping to leave behind the rain and the gray mood of Suesca, we needed some sunshine in our lives and we were not dissappointed.
+We were hoping to leave behind the rain and the gray mood of Suesca and get to do more climbing in Colombia.
+Also, we needed some sunshine in our lives and we were not disappointed.
 The weather here was much warmer and sunnier, plus there were fewer rainy days.

-La Mesa de Los Santos is known for producing some of the best coffee in Colombia; for caffeine addicts it’s really worth a try, it became our favorite brand because of its nice and smooth taste.
-The reason that brought us there, however, was climbing at La Mojarra; an area with more than 100 routes, most of then between 15 to 30 meters long, carved in a beautiful reddish sandstone.
+La Mesa de Los Santos is known for producing some of the best coffee in Colombia.
+For caffeine addicts, such as ourselves, it’s really worth a try.
+It became our favourite brand because of its nice and smooth taste.
+The reason that brought us there, however, was climbing at La Mojarra.
+There are more than 100 routes here, most of then between 15 to 30 meters long, carved in a beautiful reddish sandstone.

-It was in La Mojarra where I first realized that what holds me back when I try a move is more an issue of a mental block than it is a matter of physical aptitude, as I previously thought.
-The first time that I tried Recórcholis, a fun 5.9 route close to the entrance with a couple of overhangs that are easy enough for beginners, I was astounded that I was able to get my ass over a roof; I was thrilled and wanted more!
+It was in La Mojarra where I first realised that what holds me back when I try a move is my mind rather than my body, as I previously thought.
+The first time that I tried Recórcholis, a fun 5.9 route with a couple of overhangs that are easy enough for beginners, I was surprised that I was able to get my ass over a roof.
+I was thrilled and wanted more!

-The hostal is beautiful and modest, the owner Edgar has built the entire place with his own hands; taking care of the smallest details and using whatever resources are locally available (remember, it’s a steep way if you have to carry a big load).
-One of my favorite spots at the hostel was the outdoor shower, it was surrounded by flowers of all colors and you could see the cliffs up above.
+The hostel is beautiful and modest.
+The owner Edgar has built the entire place with his own hands.
+He’s taken care of the smallest details and used whatever resources are locally available (remember, it’s a steep way if you have to carry a big load).
+One of my favourite spots at the hostel was the outdoor shower.
+It was surrounded by flowers of all colours and you could see the cliffs up above.
 It was impossible not to feel in paradise!